Guilherme-Vasconcelos/Aqua/README.md

 - `/remindme <time> <time_unit> <message>`: reminds you about \<message> after the given amount of time.
 Example: `/remindme 10 minute Get pizza in the oven` will remind you about the pizza in about 10 minutes.
 - `/sort <list_of_elements>`: sorts your list.
-If all the elements can be converted to a number, they will be sorted numerically, else alphabetically.
+If all the elements are numbers, they will be sorted numerically, else alphabetically.
 Example: `/sort 5 2 1` or `/sort myword1 second_word`.
 - `/start`: sends a "welcome" message.
 This can be useful to check if you have set up everything correctly.